 Achillea Moonshine Plants for Sale Online

-Achillea Moonshine flowers Bright yellow flowers to brighten up any sun-loving garden all summer long!
-Achillea Moonshine has silver foliage with 3' tall stems topped with broad, bright lemon-yellow flower heads It was introduced by Alan Bloom in the 1950's so saying it withstood the test of time is an understatement.
+Achillea Moonshine produces bright yellow flowers that brighten up any sun-loving garden all summer long!
+Achillea Moonshine has silver foliage with 3-foot tall stems topped with broad, bright lemon-yellow flower heads.
+It was introduced by Alan Bloom in the 1950's so saying it withstood the test of time is an understatement.
 An excellent choice for a sunny, hot dry site, especially if it's windy.
 Achillea Moonshine makes a beautiful cut flower!
 Achillea Moonshine is an excellent deer-proof perennial that attracts butterflies.